jhezjkp/microservice-playground/README.md

-# docker-playground
+# microservice-playground

-this project stores exercises played in docker.
+this project stores exercises played in docker/iaas/paas and so on.